Pavithra6127/LEVEL---1/README.md

 📊 INTERNSHIP TASK 1 - PYTHON

-This repository contains my submission for Task 1 of the python intern internship at Cognifyz Technologies.
+This repository contains my submission for Task 1 of the python internship at Cognifyz Technologies.

 📌 Task Objective